Foraging in May: a guide to wild herbs and other edible plants

 Red clover (Trifolium pratense)

 Red clover is a very common plant in the pea and bean family.
 Don’t pick too many – bees love them.
 Clovers occasionally have four leaflets, instead of the usual three.
-They can even have have five, six, or more leaflets, but these are rarer.
+They can even have five, six, or more leaflets, but these are rarer.

 How to use it: its flower heads are a ‘ball’ of small tubular flowers.
 They have a sweet and delicious taste and are a great as a salad garnish.